 You may be tempted to skip introductions, after all, at this point everyone knows what they’re in for.
 But, please, resist that urge.
 The intro is the cover page of your wedding ceremony program, so it should not be forgotten.
 It should state you and your spouse’s names and the date of your big day.
 If you want to go the extra mile, include the city and venue, too.
-If you’re having trouble with format, use your save the dates as a guide.
+If you’re having trouble with format, use your save the date cards as a guide.
+P.S.
+This will also make it a lovely wedding keepsake.

 Order of Ceremony